frankframework/frank-manual/docs/source/horizonsInsertDb.rst

 destination.
 We use ``<FixedQuerySender>`` to specify that we are targeting the database.
-It is not necessary to specify what database we target, because this configured elsewhere, see :ref:`installationLinux` .
+It is not necessary to specify what database we target, because this is configured elsewhere, see :ref:`installationLinux` .

 The ingest booking adapter from the previous section